What is a Patent bet and how does it work? Our guide explains it all

 Should only one of horse A, B or C win, you will be paid out on the corresponding single bet.
 The other six bets would lose.

-If two of the four horses win, you would be paid out on not only the two corresponding single bets, but also the double formed from those two selections.
+If two of the three horses win, you would be paid out on not only the two corresponding single bets, but also the double formed from those two selections.
 The other four bets would lose.

 If all three of the horses win, you would be paid out on all seven bets – three singles, three doubles and the treble.